8 wonderful festive markets to visit in Great Britain this Christmas

-Winchester Cathedral Christmas Market - 17 November–20 December 2018
+Winchester Cathedral Christmas Market - Thursday 21 November - Sunday 22 December 2019

 The Winchester Cathedral Christmas Market is inspired by traditional German Christmas markets and attracts over 350,000 people each year.
 The market takes place within the Inner Close of Winchester Cathedral and turns it into a sparkling winter wonderland.

-Visitors will encounter everything from stollen, to mulled wine to delicate painted textiles, and for those who enjoy a bit of exhilaration, the Christmas market is also home to a magical outdoor ice rink.
+Visitors will encounter everything from stollen to mulled wine to delicately painted textiles, and for those who enjoy a bit of exhilaration, the Christmas market is also home to a magical outdoor ice rink.